Coping with Grief

 He will always be remembered for his great sense of humor, his caring and loving spirit and his famous chili.
 We will miss him dearly and cherish his memory forever.

-in memory of Harold Winford Hayes, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Harold Winford Hayes, please visit our floral store.